-(For Lace Piol, at the start of braiding, all the red loops should be on one hand, and all the white loops on the other.)
+For Lace Piole, all the red loops should start on one hand, and all the white loops on the other.

 Then braid as for the flat version of the square braid–turning loops on one side, not turning them on the other.

 Only one hand will need to use a thumb.